 One of our favorite festivals during our time in India was Diwali, the Festival of Lights, or known in Sanskrit as Deepavali.
 The festival gets its name from the row (avali) of clay lamps (or deepa) that are lit outside of people’s homes to symbolize the inner light that protects them from spiritual darkness.

 In simple terms, the festival of lights celebrates the triumph of light over darkness and good over evil as well as signifying the beginning of a new year.
 Diwali is celebrated for 3 to 5 days every year between the middle of October to the middle of November based on the Hindu lunar calendar.
-This year, the main day of celebrations will take place on Sunday, October 30th.
+This year, the main day of celebrations will take place on Sunday, October 27th.

 Originally, Diwali was simply a harvest festival that marked the last harvest of the year before winter.
 During the festival, people would seek the blessing of Lakshmi, the goddess of wealth, as they closed their accounts and prayed for a new year of financial success.
 Today, this practice continues in a modern sense with businesses marking the day after Diwali as the first day of the new financial year.
 For outsiders (aka non-Indian, non-Hindus) like ourselves, it very much felt like a wonderful combination of Christmas and New Year.

-How is it celebrated?
+How is it Diwali celebrated?

 Traditionally, each day of the three to five day festival had one particular focus: worship to Lakshmi, cleaning and decorating the home, fireworks and festive family gatherings.
 However, these days, families spend several days in advance cleaning and decorating their homes in preparation for Diwali, rather than doing it just on the one prescribed day.
 They also spend the weeks leading up to the festival shopping for new clothes to wear to celebrations as well as for gifts for families and friends.
 Business have also gotten into the action by setting up elaborate fairy light displays promoting sales during the weeks leading up to Diwali.